 The above example is actually from Apptentive - so let's start there.

 Offering ratings prompts and management, in-app polling and messaging and a growing list of features, Apptentive has built their business on helping publishers maintain a happy and engaged user base.
+Asking Point Similar features set to Apptentive, different pricing tiers and a focus on automation.
+Or check out an example of a custom implementation shared in a case study from the news app Circa: The Right Way to Ask Users to Review Your App

 If you are thinking that there must be a more user-friendly way to prompt for ratings and reviews - allow me to throw some water on the fire.